-The discounted dues per year includes electronic-only access to the ASHRAE Journal and ASHRAE Insights, and the annual ASHRAE Handbook on CD.
-Members in developing economy countries can choose to pay full membership dues and receive full benefits.
+The discounted dues per year includes electronic-only access to ASHRAE Journal and selection of a complimentary annual benefit.
+Members in developing economy countries can choose to pay full membership dues.

 Appendix 3A: Membership Processing and Annual Benefits

 STEPS IN MEMBERSHIP PROCESSING